by David Fisher

 I am not in alliance with any toolmakers or retailers, and I am not promoting one brand over another.
 There are many excellent maker's tools that I have never tried; in fact, I really haven't tried many.
 So please don't assume that I am concuding that these tools are the best tools, or the only tools you should use.
 There are many good toolmakers today, and just as in the past there are some tools being made that will not serve well.
 I'll share with you the ones that I use that have served me well, in the hope that it might be of some help.
 Your style and preferences may warrant other choices.

 The left photo above shows the four tools that would make the most basic bowl carving kit for me.
 It includes (beginning on the left) a sloyd knife.
 In this case, it is a Frost's model 106, but there are many excellent sloyd knives available.
 See my links and sources page for more information.
 I only use two adzes.
 If I had to use one it would be this 22 ounce adze by Hans Karlsson with a blade width of 2.25 inches.
 I handled it myself, but you can also order it with a handle.
+See more about adze selection at my blog here.
 I also like this Hans Karlsson bent paring gouge that is 40 mm wide, but similar gouges made by Pfeil and others serve well too.
 The important thing is to have a long-bent gouge to work the interior of the bowl.
 My axe is a Gransfors Bruks carving axe.
+Gransfors has changed the grind options since I purchased mine a decade ago.
+They now offer left, right, and symmetrical.
+Mine was essentially a grind about halfway between a right-hand grind and a symmetrical grind, with a much steeper bevel on the right side and a more extended, shallower bevel on the left side.
+Having some bevel on the left makes it easier to sculpt concave areas such as where the sides of a bowl flare back out to handles.
+You can slowly increase the amount of bevel on the left side with each sharpening.
+Given the choices among Gransfors axe grinds now, I think I would probably go with the symmetrical grind.
+But so much of it is what one gets used too.
+There are many other excellent axes being made by talented smiths (actually more and more it seems).
 Tools like these will last you a lifetime and go on to serve some other fortunate soul.

 If you want to expand your kit, I would recommend tools like those in the photo on the right.
 The first on the left is a drawknife.
 It can really help to shape the outside.
 I have a few, and they are all old ones.
 There are many good ones out there.
 As for all of these tools, good honing is of utmost importance.
 Next, a spokeshave is especially helpful on the rim of the bowl.
 A large compass helps with layout and relative measuring tasks.
 A couple more gouges will give you more options in terms of the boldness or subtleness of the surface.
 My other adze is a Pfeil (Swiss Made) that required some regrinding.
 It has a tighter sweep and a tighter arc from front to back.
 This is useful for tighter areas and bowls with steeper sides.

-My production is quite limited, so I don't go through hundreds of logs a year.
-And it is very rare for me to go looking for a particular type of log.
-Basically, I make things out of the wood that becomes available.
+Usually, I make things out of the wood that becomes available.
 Often this comes from a yard tree that has had to be taken down.
 Some pieces of it might be useful for my work.
 Sometimes I will pick up a piece or two of a fallen branch in the woods while on a walk.
 Sometimes, I can use shorter chunks of logs that a sawyer had to cut off of a longer log.
+Sometimes I will ask around if I'm looking for a particular species.
 Basically, I am able to use wood that most often would otherwise rot or become firewood.
 Still, those pieces have to be carefully screened for knots, checks, and other things that might cause problems in the finished bowl.
 Most pieces don't make the cut.

 I love the woods and I prefer trees that are standing, of course.
 They are the most beautiful then.
 But things happen and I can give a tree new life as a special object.
 I feel priveledged to work with such a warm, wonderful material.